Welcome to the Portland Branch of the Royal Naval Association

 Our Branch was formed on 8th March 1956.
 The Isle and Royal Manor of Portland has had a long association with the Royal Navy and the Fleet Air Arm.
 Portland Harbour and the surrounding sea areas were the main training base for the ships and aircraft of the Fleet throughout most of the the twentieth century.
 Even though the Navy has now moved its bases further afield, the area still has a large contingent of retired naval servicemen and women, who welcome the opportunity to meet up and ‘spin a yarn’ with old shipmates.

-We have 116 members in our Branch.
+We have 117 members in our Branch; 9 life, 63 full, 38 associate, and 7 affiliated members.
 The Association has over 20,000 members across 300+ branches in the UK and overseas.
 We are one of the 34 Branches which make up the Number 4 Area (South West Flotilla) of the RNA.

 We meet up on the first Wednesday of every month at 20:00 in the South Portland Conservative Club, Easton Square, Portland, Dorset, DT5 1BX.